Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Interferon alpha is an FDA-approved postoperative immunotherapy for stage III melanoma.
 Both interferon alpha-2b and pegylated interferon alpha-2b have shown positive effects on relapse-free survival (and to a modest extent, overall survival rates for stage III melanoma).
 Although interferon drugs have provided some benefit, their use is controversial because of significant side effects.
 Additional drugs are being tested.

 - Interleukin-2 is a hormone-like substance that stimulates the growth of cancer-fighting white blood cells.
 High-dose interleukin-2 has been shown to help patients with melanoma that has spread.
-The drug can cause significant side effects, including very low blood pressure, heart rhythm abnormalities, severe infections, and shortness of breath.
+The drug can cause significant side effects, including very low blood pressure, heart rhythm abnormalities, flu like symptoms, severe infections, and shortness of breath.
 The side effects are manageable, however, and are nearly always reversible.

 Vaccine immunotherapy is the use of a specific vaccine to treat an existing cancer.
 In this case, the vaccine targets one or more proteins that are produced by melanoma cells.